containers/podlet/README.md

 Usage: podlet [OPTIONS] <COMMAND>

 Commands:
-  podman  Generate a podman quadlet file from a podman command help    Print this message or the help of the given subcommand(s)
+  podman   Generate a podman quadlet file from a podman command compose  Generate podman quadlet files from a compose file help     Print this message or the help of the given subcommand(s)

 Options:
   -f, --file [<FILE>]              Generate a file instead of printing to stdout -u, --unit-directory             Generate a file in the podman unit directory instead of printing to stdout [aliases: unit-dir]
-  -n, --name <NAME>                Override the name of the generated file (without the extension) -d, --description <DESCRIPTION>  Add a description to the unit
+  -n, --name <NAME>                Override the name of the generated file (without the extension)
-      --wants <WANTS>              Add (weak) requirement dependencies to the unit --requires <REQUIRES>        Similar to --wants, but adds stronger requirement dependencies
+      --overwrite                  Overwrite existing files when generating a file --skip-services-check        Skip the check for existing services of the same name -d, --description <DESCRIPTION>  Add a description to the unit --wants <WANTS>              Add (weak) requirement dependencies to the unit --requires <REQUIRES>        Similar to --wants, but adds stronger requirement dependencies